 Address: 5th Floor, Centre City 5-7 Hill Street, Birmingham, B5 4UA

-Opening hours: Monday – Friday: 9am – 6pm.
-These opening hours will be review on an ongoing basis.
+Opening hours: Monday – Friday: 8:30am – 5:30pm.
 We intend for you to be able to access the campus for scheduled teaching sessions and to use the study facilities.
-To help us maintain safe numbers on campus – you must book a place before arriving on campus.
-We will email all students with information on how to book.
+To help us maintain safe numbers on campus – you must book a place before arriving on campus here.

 Within the intimate learning environment, students can easily focus on work with the resources available to them.
 We offer a quiet learning space in our library complete with a suite of computers to give students the tools and space to focus on their studies.
 Between lectures, students are able to take advantage of the breakout spaces on offer and relax with friends inside the building or head out into the city centre and its wealth of attractions.